Visual Arts in Hampden, Hampshire, and Franklin counties - Updated Weekly!

 Website: resilientcommunityarts.org/program-registration/p/drop-in-studio

 The time is yours!
 Drop In Public Studio is supervised by RCA studio assistants and instructors.
 There is no set theme or project for drop-in studio hours, but our staff will always be there to share new techniques, equipment, and ideas with you!
 Come to hang out in community, use any of RCA's supplies, and create independently!
-Artists younger than 11 must be accompanied by an adult, ages 12-17 need written or phone call permission from a guardian to be at the studio without an adult.
+Drop-In Studio takes place on the first Saturday of every month during Easthampton's Art Walk.

 Contact: info@resilientcommunityarts.org